gasgallo/RotNet/README.md

 `curl -o <path_to_output_image> -F "file=@<path_to_input_image>" <url_to_hosting_server>`

+The job isn't constanly running on the server due to cost reasons.
+To obtain a working URL to test the code, please contact me and I'll set it up for you.

 ## Considerations
 The whole repository has been built in less than 48 hours.
 Many improvements are still possible, for example:
 - find/build a better dataset to train the model and improve performances on test images